FOM University of Applied Sciences: History

 The university was founded in Essen in 1990 in order to cater to working people.
 On 18 September 1993 it received state recognition and in September 1994 it began operating.
 In the first year, there were 149 students studying Master of Business Administration.
 In 1998 they began to expand to other sites outside Essen.
 In 2005 they began offering courses in engineering in association with the Ruhr University Bochum.

 In 2012, the university sued a former student for being too fast when completing 11 semesters worth of studies in only 4 semesters.

 The FOM is accredited by the Foundation for International Business Administration Accreditation since 2006 as well as the German Science and Humanities Council since 2004.

 Locations

 The main faculty is located in Essen.
-There are 33 other schools in Germany, located in Aachen, Arnsberg, Augsburg, Berlin, Bochum, Bonn, Bremen, Dortmund, Duisburg, Düsseldorf, Frankfurt am Main, Freiburg, Gütersloh, Hagen, Hamburg, Hannover, Herne, Karlsruhe, Kassel, Koblenz, Köln, Leipzig, Mainz, Mannheim, Marl, München, Münster, Neuss, Nürnberg, Oberhausen, Saarbrücken, Siegen, Stuttgart, Wesel and Wuppertal.
-There is also an FOM in Viena and in Luxembourg.
+There are 33 other schools in Germany, located in Aachen, Arnsberg, Augsburg, Berlin, Bochum, Bonn, Bremen, Cologne, Dortmund, Duisburg, Düsseldorf, Frankfurt am Main, Freiburg, Gütersloh, Hagen, Hamburg, Hanover, Herne, Karlsruhe, Kassel, Koblenz, Leipzig, Mainz, Mannheim, Marl, Munich, Münster, Neuss, Nuremberg, Oberhausen, Saarbrücken, Siegen, Stuttgart, Wesel and Wuppertal.
+There is also an FOM in Vienna and in Luxembourg.